22.0 kWh *Useable Battery

 For example: sustaining high speeds in cold weather could result in a range of around 55 mi.
 However, driving at low speeds in mild weather will increase the range to around 125 mi.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 50 kW, which charges the battery from 10% to 80% in around 20 minutes.
+The maximum rapid charge power is 46 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 36 kW.
+This charges the battery from 10% to 80% in around 30 minutes.
 A rapid charge like this will add about 55 miles of range.

 The combined (motorway and city) energy consumption of the Nissan Leaf 24 kWh is about 275 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 147 mpg in a traditional petrol car.